ivanlemeshev/dot/doc/help.md

 - `w` (in normal mode)

-  - Move the cursor to the beginning of the next word.
+  - Move the cursor forward by word.

+- `W` (in normal mode)

+  - Move the cursor forward by word after space.

 - `b` (in normal mode)

-  - Move the cursor to the beginning of the previous word.
+  - Move the cursor backward to the beginning of a word.

+- `B` (in normal mode)

+  - Move the cursor backward to the beginning of a word before space.

 - `e` (in normal mode)

-  - Move the cursor to the end of the next word.
+  - Move the cursor forward until the end of a word.

+- `E` (in normal mode)

+  - Move the cursor forward until the end of a word before space.

 - `0` (in normal mode)